How to Create a Sound Corporate Culture

 - Stay respectful and polite: Even when an employee decides to terminate collaboration, it is necessary to close the relationships properly and to separate in best terms possible.
 It is absolutely unacceptable to defame a former employee or spread their personal information.
 It will ruin trust and plant suspicion and anger instead.

-And now, straight from Keenethics, the ultimate rule of a successful corporate culture ― “Have fun”!
+And now, straight from Keenethics, the ultimate rule of how to create company culture ― “Have fun”!
 We spend most of our day at work with our colleagues, so why not to enjoy it?
 We let our business partnerships turn into friendships, entertain ourselves, and keep the fire in our eyes burning.
 We share our enthusiasm and optimism, cheer up those in dismay, and support those in need.
 We highly value and respect our team members, clients, and partners.
 Check out our Instagram and Facebook to see!
-Corporate culture is the culture of a team, so we build a team!
+Creating corporate culture is creating the culture of a team, so we build a team!